 Beware of the Fake

 The important thing to note is that saving a few quid isn’t worth the dangers of puffing poor-quality e-cigs.
 A knockoff designer handbag is a disappointment, but doesn’t have complex electrical components that are used millimetres from your face.
 Trust us.
-Buying or using cloned vapes is not worth the risk, so you want to be doing everything you can to ensure that you only vape genuine equipment.
+Buying or using a cloned vape is not worth the risk, so you want to be doing everything you can to ensure that you only vape genuine equipment.